BasitAlawode/UVOT400/README.md

 - Thanks to the [Pysot](https://github.com/STVIR/pysot) and [Pytracking](https://github.com/visionml/pytracking) libraries for providing the tracking evaluation codes.
 - This work acknowledges the support provided by the Khalifa University of Science and Technology under Faculty Start-Up grants FSU-2022-003 Award No. 8474000401.

+## Citation

+If our work is useful for your research, please consider citing:

+ - In progress